ahashim/smart-contracts/README.md

 ###### **Requirements**:

 - [Node JS](https://nodejs.org) version `^14.8.2`.
-- Create an `.env` file in the projet root with the following info:
+- Create an `.env` file in the project root with the following info:

 ```
 ETHERSCAN_API_KEY=<your-etherscan-api-key>